Variant anatomy of the internal iliac vein and its applications

 SPIN-code: 5346-1613

-Kirov Military Medical Academy; Saint Petersburg State University
+Military Medical Academy named after S.M.
+Kirov; Saint Petersburg State University

 Email: nichiporuki120@mail.ru